oneandhalffeet/MachineLearningModel/README.md

 f.
 EPI and PPI

   ### both thread count should be written to predict with accuracy
 g.
-Actual thread count{thread count expected will suffice}
+Actual thread count{value thread count expected can be use if this is not available}

 f.
 GSM of fabric